ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

 n_0 g(\vec{r}) = \frac{1}{N} \sum_{k \neq j} \langle \delta (\vec{r} - \vec{r}_k - \vec{r}_j) \rangle
 ```

-Is the PDF as a function of $\vec{r}$, the van Hove function is closely
+is the PDF as a function of $\vec{r}$.
+The van Hove function is closely
 related and can also be written as a sum of delta functions.

 ```math
 G(\vec{r}, t) = \frac{1}{N} \sum_{k j} \langle \delta (\vec{r} - \vec{r}_k(t) - \vec{r}_j(0)) \rangle
 ```

-The PDF gives use some insights into the structure of our system while
+The PDF gives us some insights into the structure of our system while
 the van Hove function gives us insights into the structure and dynamics
 of the system.
 The van Hove function can be split into self and distinct
 parts.